gradle/gradle/design-docs/jdk9-support.md

 - [Explanation of source layout for Jigsaw](http://openjdk.java.net/projects/jigsaw/doc/ModulesAndJavac.pdf)
 - [The module descriptor syntax](http://cr.openjdk.java.net/~mr/jigsaw/spec/lang-vm.html)

+# Terminology

+The stories found here use the terminology defined in the `buildingJavaLibraries.xml` chapter.
+Please make sure you have those terms in mind before going further.

 # Feature: Java library author specifies library API

 Given a description of the API of a library, Gradle will prevent at compile time the consumers of a library from using classes that are not part of the API of the library.
 This is intended to help teams materialize and describe the APIs of and dependencies between the various components of their software stack, and enforce the boundaries between them, helping prepare them for transition to the Java module system.